Wave Mega City Centre files application before NCLT to initiate CIRP

-New Delhi, March 26 (IANS) The Wave Mega City Centre (WMCC) Private Limited, the company that was developing a mega commercial-cum-residential project in Noida, has filed an application before the National Company Law Tribunal (NCLT) to initiate voluntary corporate insolvency resolution process (CIRP) to protect the interests of hundreds of buyers in the project, who are left stranded after an unreasonable decision of the Noida Authority.
+New Delhi: The Wave Mega City Centre (WMCC) Private Limited, the company that was developing a mega commercial-cum-residential project in Noida, has filed an application before the National Company Law Tribunal (NCLT) to initiate voluntary corporate insolvency resolution process (CIRP) to protect the interests of hundreds of buyers in the project, who are left stranded after an unreasonable decision of the Noida Authority.

 Responding to the queries on WMCC, Rajiv Gupta, Managing Director, Wave Infratech, said, "We cannot comment as the matter is sub-judice.
 We are working for the best interest of the buyers."